 Water is a key feature of our environment so it should naturally be a key feature on your model railway or diorama but creating a credible water look is surprisingly difficult.

-Here, in 5 easy steps, is how I do it on my model railway.
+Here, in 5 easy steps, is how I and members of the MRE community do it.
 Even better, this technique is surprisingly cheap while creating very realistic water.

 Michael Faraday once said water was “a phenomenon which continually awakens new feelings of wonder as often as I view it”.
 Wouldn’t it be wonderful if the streams, rivers and ponds in your miniature world invoked similar feelings for you?